carpentries-incubator/open-science-with-r/_episodes/07-github.md

 ### Step 5: Paste it in the Repository URL field

-Type **tab** to autofill the Project Directory name.
+Type the **TAB** keystroke to autofill the Project Directory name.
 Make sure you keep the Project Directory Name **THE SAME** as the repository name from the URL.

 Save it in your github folder (click on Browse) to do this.